*There may be affiliate links in this post. (Please see our legal pages, link in the footer, for more information.)

-Download my FREE daily self-care routine checklist!
+Download my FREE depression self-care checklist!

 (PLUS bonus printables on overwhelm-free day planning!)

-Not got the time to read the full post, or just want to grab your free self-care routine printable now, then click the button below and it’s all yours!
+Not got the time to read the full post or just want to grab your free self-care routine printable now, then click the button below and it’s all yours!

 What does self-care mean?